-This slow cooker curried butternut squash stew was a delicous surprise for food prep this week.
+This slow cooker curried butternut squash stew is so delicious.
 As it cooks, the butternut squash gets so soft and tender in the slow cooker, it starts to fall apart, adding a beautiful creaminess to the dish.
 The cauliflower, carrot and green beans all hold their shape making the perfect combination of chunky and creamy all mixed together in a delicious coconut curry sauce.

 It’s Slow Cooker Season